 Regardless of how this crazy year has treated you, I hope that you’re still feeling some joy and excitement about the impending holiday season.
 I know that I’m looking forward to this next month and a half as a nice distraction from all the stresses, worries, and disappointments of the rest of the year.
 It may not look like it usually does, but there are still plenty of opportunities to celebrate family, be generous toward others, seek out the peace and stillness of the season, and enjoy that special feeling that comes this time of year.
 For people of Christian faith like myself, it’s also a wonderful time to be reminded of the joy of Christ and all the promises that God has made and fulfilled.

 One of my favorite parts of the holiday season is giving gifts to friends and family.
 Last year, I had a blast putting together a gift guide to help you find something to delight the people in your life who love to travel.
 Because it was such fun, I’ve spent 2020 keeping my eyes peeled for great gifts for travelers to be able to make an even better list!
 Below is the result: our 2020 Holiday Travel Gift Guide with fifteen great ideas for the traveler in your life.
 Most are under $30 (score!), but there’s something for every budget!
-Check it out, and don’t forget to visit last year’s gift guide for even more thoughtful options.
+Check it out, and don’t forget to visit the 2019 and 2021 gift guides for even more thoughtful options.

 (Note: many of the links in this article are affiliate links, which means that I may earn a small commission from your purchase at no additional cost to you.
 Your support is greatly appreciated and ensures that great content like this will always be free for readers!
 You can find the full disclosure here.
 Also, please note that all prices are accurate to the time of publishing but may change throughout the season.)